Semrush helps you:

 And in reality, I probably only get 500-700 clicks per month from that keyword.

-So to make this approach worthwhile, I’d need to bang out dozens (or even hundreds) of articles optimized around long tail terms.
+So to make this approach worthwhile, I’d need to bang out dozens (or even hundreds) of blog posts optimized around long tail terms.

 Option #2: Sprinkle Long Tail Keywords Into Your Content